adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

 error was triggered.
 This is often more effective and economical to do than state-based testing.

-If you are doing state-based testing and using a test double just to simulate the real object, you are probably better off using a fake.
+If you are doing state-based testing and using a out double just to simulate the real object, you are probably better off using a fake.
 Using a mock in this case causes pain, as it's not a strong point for mocks to perform complex actions.
 If you experience this and think